openethereum/openethereum.github.io/"PV64"-Warp-Sync.md

 - In all cases, a general-purpose deterministic compression algorithm (e.g. snappy) is caps the process to create the final snapshot data.

-The snapshot is then split into 16MB chunks and each chunk hashed.
+The snapshot is then split into 16MB chunks and each chunk hashed (GAV: or perhaps put the final compression after the 16MB chunking to facilitate pipelining at the decode stage?).
 A final snapshot-manifest contains all the chunks' hashes and is itself hashed to give the snapshot-hash.

 On handshake, the latest snapshot-hash is exchanged along with TD for the snapshot; the manifest is then downloaded by the syncing peer.